Michelle Ellefson

 Books and Book Chapters

-Christiansen, M.H., Dale, R.A.C., Ellefson, M.R., and Conway, C.M.
+Christiansen, M.H., Dale, R.A.C., Ellefson, M.R., & Conway, C.M.
 (2002).
 The role of sequential learning in language evolution: Computation and experimental studies.
 In A. Cangelosi and D. Parisi (Eds.), Computational approaches to the evolution of language.
 Springer Verlag: New York.

-Christiansen, M.H., and Ellefson, M.R.
+Christiansen, M.H., & Ellefson, M.R.
 (2002).
 Linguistic adaptation without linguistic constraints: The role of sequential learning in language evolution.
 In A. Wray (Ed.), The transition to language: Studies in the evolution of language (pp. 335-358).
 Oxford University Press: Oxford, UK.
 [Chapter selected by peer review].

-Molfese, D.L., Narter, D.B., Van Matre, A.J., Ellefson, M.R., and Modglin, A.A.
+Molfese, D.L., Narter, D.B., Van Matre, A.J., Ellefson, M.R., & Modglin, A.A.
 (2001).
 Language development during infancy and early childhood: Electrophysiological correlates.
 In J. Weissenborn and B. Hoehle (Eds.), Approaches to Bootstrapping: Phonological, lexical, syntactic and neurophysiological aspects of early language development, Volume 2 (pp. 181-229).
 John Benjamins: Amsterdam-Philadelphia.

 Ellefson, M.R.
 (1996).
 Someone I love has cancer: An interactive workbook for children whose loved ones have cancer.
 American Cancer Society, Minnesota Division, Minneapolis, MN.